haoranleo/Resume_Latex/README.md

 Latex template for personal resume / my resume

-last updated in Dec, 19th
+last updated in March 19th, 2018

 not for business use